muan/site/_posts/2015-05-12-first-pull-request.md

 }
 {% endhighlight %}

-It did kind of help, but then some of the tooltips became mispositioned for some reason.
+It did kind of help, but then some of the tooltips became mispositioned.
 The problematic tooltips were the ones longer than the default, while the short ones were fine.
 After a bit of digging I *kind of* decided that this bug lies within Bootstrap.

 But, what's the possibility of :crown: the authors of Bootstrap :crown: not knowing this already?
 Or that they did this intentionally?
 They know their shit, and do I?... well definitely not as much.
 I must have missed something, right?